Home/Features/Modules/Sub-GHz (CC1101)

 Known Frequencies Scanned

-The scanner probes ~40 frequencies covering all common Sub-GHz bands:
+The coarse sweep probes ~40 frequencies covering all common Sub-GHz bands before the fine refine pins the exact carrier:

 Band Frequencies